Super Vust theorem and Schur-Sergeev duality for principal finite $W$-superalgebras: Introduction

-Starting from here, Brundan and Kleshchev go further, considering the filtered deformation of the above double-centralizers.
+Starting from here, Brundan and Kleshchev went further, considering the filtered deformation of the above double-centralizers.
 Consider the finite $W$-algebra $W_{\chi}$ with $\chi$ being the linear dual of $e$ via the Killing form on $\ggg$.
-According to \cite{P3}, a known result says that $W_\chi$ is actually a filtered-deformation of $U(\ggg_e)$.
-They obtained the following higher Schur-Weyl duality:
+According to \cite{P2}, a well-known result says that $W_\chi$ is actually a filtered-deformation of $U(\ggg_e)$.
+There is a left action of $W_\chi$ on $V^{\otimes d}$, denoted by $\Phi$.
+On the other side, there is a degenerate cyclotomic Hecke algebra $H_d(\Lambda)$ which is some remarkable finite-dimensional quotient of $H_d$ by the two-sided ideal parameterized by a dominant weight $\Lambda$ of level $l$ (for the root system of type $A_\infty$) related to $e$.
+Brundan-Kleshchev defined a nontrivial right action of $H_d(\Lambda)$ on $V^{\otimes d}$, denoted by $\Psi$, such that $(\Phi,\Psi)$ is a filtered deformation of $(\phi,\psi)$ on $V^{\otimes d}$.
+They obtained the following higher Schur-Weyl duality: { }